Ashes to Art

 I now own a beautiful unique painting knowing my mum is part of it - it’s something tangible,to look at and reflect.'

-For more information please feel free to contact me via my contact page
+For more information or enquiries about Ashes to Art please feel free to contact me via my contact page